 Measles is far more contagious than Ebola and is associated with significant mortality, particularly among children under the age of five years.
 On average, a case of Ebola results in two new infections, while one measles case can generate up to 18 new cases among susceptible persons.
 While Ebola has killed nearly 10,000 people during this current outbreak3, a second crisis is looming – many more thousands will die if measles outbreaks are not prevented.

 The most effective means of avoiding large measles outbreaks is the resumption of immunization services with careful and ongoing assessment of the EVD situation in each of these three countries.
-The Measles & Rubella Initiative (American Red Cross, U.S. CDC, UN Foundation, UNICEF, WHO) has been supporting the governments of Guinea, Liberia and Sierra Leone to prevent measles outbreaks.
+The Measles & Rubella Partnership (American Red Cross, U.S. CDC, UN Foundation, UNICEF, WHO) has been supporting the governments of Guinea, Liberia and Sierra Leone to prevent measles outbreaks.

 - In October 2014, WHO issued the policy statement, “Guidance for Immunization Programmes in the African Region in the Context of Ebola” to: